Full quantum theory of nonequilibrium phonon condensation and phase transition

-\textit{Conclusions.}--It has been long hinted that molecules go through a phase transition to the condensate states during the Fr\"ohlich process.
-In this Letter, we developed a full quantum treatment of the Fr\"ohlich condensation and the critical phenomenon.
-In particular, we presented an analytical proof of the phase transition based on Wu-Austin Hamiltonian and outlined the conditions for witnessing such transitions.
-We analyzed the phonon distribution and fluctuations near the transition point and showed that the phase transition is only realizable in the large-$N$ limit.
-In biological systems, this condition can be naturally realized and this analysis demonstrates the viability of broad experimental prospect to observe the phase transition of the molecular vibrations into a coherent quantum state in biological systems.
-Recent experiments have made tremendous progress in the nonequilibrium condensation in biological systems, and signs of such phase transition as shown in Fig.~\ref{Fig2} was already witnessed for the first time.
+\textit{Conclusions.}--It has been long debated if molecules go through certain phase transitions to the condensate states during the Fr\"ohlich process.
+In this Letter, we derived a full quantum theory of the Fr\"ohlich condensation and demonstrated the critical phenomenon.
+In particular, we presented an analytical proof of the existence of the nonequilibrium phase transition based on Wu-Austin Hamiltonian and outlined the conditions for witnessing such transitions.
+We analyzed the phonon distributions and fluctuations near the transition and showed that the phase transition is only realizable in the large-$D$ limit.
+In biological systems, this condition can be naturally realized and the analysis demonstrates the viability of broad experimental prospect to observe such nonequilibrium phase transition of the molecular vibrations into a coherent quantum state in much broader systems than the equilibrium BEC.
+Recent experiments have made tremendous progress in the nonequilibrium condensation in biological systems, and signs of such phase transition as shown in Fig.~\ref{Fig2} was witnessed for the first time.
 Further experimental investigations and smoking-gun evidences are in need to exclude all potential artifacts and to confirm the finding.
-It is hopeful that this will open a new door for further explorations of out-of equilibrium collective oscillations in biomolecules.
+It is hopeful that this will open a new door for further explorations of out-of equilibrium collective oscillations in broader nonequilibrium systems.

+X.W wants to thank Zhedong Zhang for helpful discussions and acknowledge the support from grant WIUCASQD2022026.

 \begin{widetext}